Children of the Shenandoah

 Available, too, is a family tree chart of ancestors for any individual.
 The degree of detail will depend upon how well the interrelations between the various families in Children have been documented.
 Presentation is tabular rather than graphic. see "Explanation" at bottom of ancestor list.

 Some published works give up in despair at the different spellings in use for a particular name. e.g. FATELY, FADELY, FADLEY, FADELEY, etc. That is, unless you ask each individual in person, you will undoubtedly get a great many names wrong.
-It appears to be standard practice to publish your work with a single spelling and document this in a front note, thus warning the reader.
+It appears to be common practice to publish your work with a single spelling and document this in a front note, thus warning the reader.

 GEAN has attempted on the basis of available information to use the correct or at least a reasonable guess (you spell it the same as your father) surname version.
 However, realizing that a great many such names will still be wrong, where thought necessary in the index, a reference is made at the top of a family to other spellings of that name. e.g. "KAUFMAN see also COFFMAN, KAUFFMAN, KUFFMAN"